jerejoensuu/The-Tainted-Forest/README.md

 Download the latest release from [itch.io](https://gamma-rats.itch.io/pang-the-tainted-forest)!
 Extract the zip and run _"The Tainted Forest.exe"_.

+Alternatively you can play the OpenGL version on my website [jerejoensuu.fi](https://jerejoensuu.fi/), although it's only there for demonstration purposes and might not work as intended.

 ## Instructions
 The game uses Unity's Input System and supports both keyboard and controller input.